Cheplusplus/portfolio/README.md

 # Developer Portfolio – cheovermeyer.com

 This is the source code for my personal developer portfolio, built as a single-page React app.
-It serves as a showcase for my projects, skills, and experience as a full-stack developer with a focus on the React/Django stack.
+It serves as a showcase for my projects, skills, and experience as a full-stack developer with a focus on the React/Django and Next.js stacks.

 ## ✦ Features